Arminée Chahbazian has been a practicing visual artist for the past 34 years. Academic studies include:

 - Skowhegan School of Painting & Sculpture - 1981

-Born in Colorado, she has been based in Northern California for nearly 20 years - this follows influential years spent living and working in France and in the eastern US.
+Born in Colorado, she has been based in Northern California for over 20 years - this follows influential years spent living and working in France and in the eastern US.

 Arminée's work has been included in numerous exhibitions along both coasts of the US, as well as in France and Holland; most recent shows have been focused in the San Francisco Bay area in such venues as the Napa Valley Museum and Sonoma Valley Museum.
 Her widely ranging work has been added regularly to many private collections.